Jiří Orten Award

 The Jiří Orten Award is a Czech literary prize given to the author of a work of prose or poetry who is no older than 30 at the time of the work's completion.
 The award is named after Czech poet Jiří Orten.
 The winner is awarded a prize of 50,000 Czech koruna.
+The award is decided by a five-member jury, whose members are appointed each year by the Association of Czech Booksellers and Publishers.